Ben Franklin's Philadelphia

 Christ Church Burial Ground

 Started in 1719, this still-operating cemetery is the burial ground for many early, founding members of America.
-Most notably Benjamin Franklin, his wife, and grandson, as well as four other signers of the Declaration of Independence.
+Its notable residents include Benjamin Franklin, his wife, his grandson, and four other signers of the Declaration of Independence.